JCRepair/quickblog/README.md

 the program assumes that ` /var/www/html/blog ` exists as thats where my blog page is on joelwolson.xyz the program assumes that ` /var/www/html/blog/template ` exists to copy the template over to the new directory

-the way this works is that you have a directory with a template of all of the css html and javascript you'll need for your webpage and copies it to a new directory of your choice
+the way this works is that you have a directory with a template of all of the css html and javascript you'll need for your webpage and copies it to a new directory of your choice and then opens the new directory with vim (the best text editor dont @ me)

 to install the program, simply copy the ` make-blog.sh ` file and type ` chmod -x make-blog.sh ` and then run it with ` ./make-blog.sh `